rackerlabs/rackspace-how-to/content/cloud-files/configure-w3-total-cache-for-wordpress-with-rackspace-cloud-files-cdn.md

 ---
 permalink: configure-w3-total-cache-for-wordpress-with-rackspace-cloud-files-cdn/
-audit_date: '2017-02-22'
+audit_date: '2017-02-23'
 title: Configure W3 Total Cache for WordPress with Rackspace Cloud Files
 type: article
 created_date: '2013-10-10'
 created_by: Eric Cavalcanti
-last_modified_date: '2017-02-22'
+last_modified_date: '2017-02-23'
 last_modified_by: Stephanie Fillmon
 product: Cloud Files
 product_url: cloud-files
 ---

 This tutorial shows the basic steps for setting up the W3 Total Cache plug-in to work with Rackspace Cloud Files.
-Cloud Files uses a *push* content delivery system, which automatically uploads the content from your primary web server and stores the data on Cloud Files.
-The benefit of a push CDN is that you free up space on your local server's disk, and it is also easier to scale more servers without having to keep your user generated content in sync.
+Cloud Files uses a *push* content delivery network (CDN), which automatically uploads the content from your primary web server and stores the data on Cloud Files.
+The benefits of a push CDN are more space on your local server's disk and scaling more servers without having to keep your user-generated content in sync.

 **Note:** Push CDNs work better for sites that frequently experience surges in traffic that might require servers to scale up or down.
 If your site experiences consistently moderate to high levels of traffic, see [Configure W3 Total Cache for WordPress with Rackspace CDN](/how-to/configure-w3-total-cache-for-wordpress-with-rackspace-cdn).

 ### Prerequisite

-A WordPress website and database.
+A WordPress website and database

 ### Install and configure W3 Total Cache

-1. Log in as admin to your Wordpress blog.
+1. Log in as admin to your WordPress blog.

 2. In the navigation sidebar, click **Plugins > Add New**.